tlourey/tlourey.github.io/pages/netgear-m4300-cli.md

 `show switch`: show all switches in the stack and which is management and which is standby\
 `show switch 1`: show details about switch 1 in stack\
-`show swithc detail`: show details about all of them
+`show switch detail`: show details about all of them

 `show stack-status`: show the stack status from the management switch\
 `show stack-status all`: show all the stack status\